 - Winter: Cool and Dark

-Skin: Autumn skin tone is warm with yellow-based undertones and overall rich coloring.
-Skin color can range from those who have fair skin with ivory, beige or peach complexions to more caramel, copper, and golden brown for deeper skin tones.
-Porcelain skin with freckles and those who are natural redheads most often are Autumns.
+Autumn skin tone is warm with yellow-based undertones and overall rich coloring.
+Skin coloring can range from those who have fair skin with ivory, beige or peach complexions to more caramel, copper, and golden brown for deeper skin tones.
+Pasty skin with freckles and those who are natural redheads most often are Autumns.

 The most important thing to remember if you are an Autumn is that your overall look is always warm.
 The coloring within Autumn can range from soft and warm to deep and warm.
 The specific differences in the Autumn types fall into 3 categories.
 Warm or classic Autumn described here.
 Soft Autumn with soft muted less intense shades and deep Autumn which has stronger deeper hues.